-Should a player / coach be suspended as a player, it is intended that they be permitted to continue to carry out their duties as a coach but cannot enter the playing surface during the match or during quarter and half time breaks.
+Should a player / coach be suspended as a player, it is intended that they be permitted to continue to carry out their duties as a coach.

 Should a player be suspended during a split round they cannot serve their suspension in that same round in another grade (including representative football).